eclipsesource/introduction_to_git/slides/git_basics.md

 ]
 .right-column[
 <img src="images/branch.svg" class="centered"/>
- *Branching* is the way to work on different versions of a repository at one time
+ *Branching* is the way to work on different versions of a repository at one time.

  By default, your repository will have one branch named `master`.